Kazuki Takahashi: Early life

 Kazuo Takahashi was born in Tokyo on October 4, 1961.
 In his childhood, he drew artwork of manga he enjoyed such as Tiger Mask, Ultraman, Space Battleship Yamato, Mazinger Z, Devilman, and Kamen Rider.
 He also played tennis in his youth.

 Disinterested in his studies, Takahashi was shamed by his homeroom teacher as "a poop-making machine", in front of other students, saying that all Takahashi did was "eat, sleep, and poop".
 Angered by the humiliation, Takahashi decided to become a manga artist.
 In his second year of high school, he also sought to be a background animator of Tezuka Productions.
 He planned to drop out of school if he passed the recruitment exam, but he failed as his drawing skills were not yet up to industry standard.
 Takahashi gave up on his goal of becoming an animator, instead becoming a designer of corporate logos and banners, which included making designs for pachislot panels.
-It was at this time he started submitting his manga to publishers.
+It was also at this time he started submitting his manga to publishers.